yidas/web-service-protocols/README.md

 Web Service Principles
 ======================

-Web service principles and theories with UML diagram
+Theory and working principle of Web service protocols with UML diagram

 OUTLINE
 -------